kvakili813/kvakili813.github.io/_posts/2019-01-17-fetching_return_and_async_in_js.markdown

 ---
 layout: post
 title:      "Fetching, Return and Async in JS "
-date:       2019-01-18 04:44:50 +0000
+date:       2019-01-17 23:44:51 -0500
 permalink:  fetching_return_and_async_in_js
 ---

 The more I work with JavaScript the more I realize that app development is about passing data.
 While working with JavaScript I have learned new ways of handling data on the front end.
 No longer am I required to communicate with the backend to render data.
-But in order to do this I had utilize and understand three main concepts: fetching, return and asynchronous.
+But in order to do this I had to utilize and understand three main concepts: fetching, return and asynchronous calls.

 ### Fetching and Return